 you may find while traveling in Colombia:

-This maize dough flat breads are as Colombian as food gets.
+These maize dough flat breads are as Colombian as food can get.
 The local answer to Mexican tortillas, arepas can be baked or fried.
-The dough doesn’t taste like much on its own, but that’s why even the simpler versions will include a very generous amount of melted butter (or margarine in the cheaper street vending options).
+The dough doesn’t have much taste on its own, and that may be why even the simpler versions will include a very generous amount of melted butter (or margarine in the cheaper street vending options).

 Eaten for breakfast or as a side with the main meals of the day, arepas taste better when stuffed, just like a sandwich.
 Common fillings include ground meat, cheese or even a full egg.
 The eggy option is very popular on the street food front: the arepa is stuffed with the egg and deep fried to an oily crispy goodness, enjoyed anywhere for cheap!

 Arepas aside, Colombians seem to love fried goodies.
-Most snacks you’ll come across on the street are deep fried, and this starts early with the breakfast options.
+Most snacks you’ll come across on the street are deep fried, and this starts early during breakfast hours.

 The fried range of nibbles you’ll come across is very representative of the ethnic and cultural diversity you’ll encounter across Colombia.
-Empanadas are common, as well as all across Latin America.
-But in Colombia they usually made with corn dough and deep fried, with filling of meat or cheese.
+Empanadas are common, just like all across Latin America.
+But in Colombia they are usually made with corn dough and are deep fried, with fillings of meat or cheese.
 Kibbe (pictured left in the image above), the Middle Eastern treat consisting of burghul dough stuffed with onions and minced meat, is very common as well.
 This serves as a tasty reminder of how Shakira herself, is a mix of Colombian and Lebanese.
-Buñuelos are simply deep fried dough (which can include a savory or sweet filling or no filling at all) and they have Spanish influence written all over the place.
+Buñuelos are simply deep fried dough, which can include a savory or sweet filling or no filling at all, and they have Spanish influence written all over them.

 From the Sea

 Around the Northern Caribbean coast in Colombia, seafood is the staple food.
-The most quintessential Caribbean meal you can get around here, served at any regular joint, would be fried mojarra fish with a side of coconut infused rice and patacones (fried plantains).
+The most quintessential Caribbean meal you can get around here, served at any regular joint, is fried mojarra fish with a side of coconut infused rice and patacones (fried plantains).
 For less than the equivalent of USD3 you can have an almuerzo (set lunch) including a small soup, a mojarra dish and agua de panela.
-This is the star drink around here, blending sugar cane and lemon juice refreshingly iced.
+This is the star drink of Caribbean Colombia, blending sugar cane, lemon juice, and icy water.

 Apart from the much beloved mojarra fish, white fish fillets covered in creamy seafood sauce are also very frequent.
 Expect heavy preparations that will keep you satisfied for hours.